 You’ll begin Stage 2 with the compulsory 60-credit module

 Exploring history: medieval to modern 1400-1900 (A200), a varied and wide-ranging introduction to historical study and to the techniques of professional historians.
-You’ll explore the Hundred Years’ War; the Protestant Reformation; the civil wars of the British Isles in the seventeenth century; slavery and serfdom in the Atlantic world in the eighteenth and nineteenth centuries; the development of nation states in western Europe following the French Revolution; and European imperialism in Africa. undergraduate.qualification.pathways.Q01-1,module,A200,,1
+You’ll explore the Hundred Years’ War; the Protestant Reformation; the civil wars of the British Isles in the seventeenth century; slavery in the Atlantic world in the eighteenth and nineteenth centuries; the development of nation states in western Europe following the French Revolution; and European imperialism in Africa. undergraduate.qualification.pathways.Q01-1,module,A200,,1

 You’ll then choose one from a range of 60-credit modules.
 You can develop your interest in the classical world with